WandilePhinzi/explainable-diabetes-prediction/README.md

 Run the notebooks/diabetes_prediction.ipynb (or the main analysis notebook) to walk through the entire data science pipeline step-by-step, from EDA to model explanation.

-## bash
-streamlit run app/app.py
-This will open a browser window where you can input feature values and get instant predictions with explanations.

 # 🗂️ Project Structure
 - **explainable-diabetes-prediction/**